codeDaydreamer/100-days-of-JS/LOG.md

 Today I took time analyzing what I've done, this month.
 I revisited all my projects.
 ### Thoughts :
 Wueh 😂... learning to code is a jani☘️.

+# Day 22: April 1,2024
+### Today's progress :
+Today I added scripts to enable a website switch colors in relation to the user.
+### Thoughts :
+April brings new energy💥